Tofu Bacon Recipe

 • Popcorn: Snack happy by popping up a treat with real staying power!
 Pop popcorn kernels in coconut oil for that authentic movie theater flavor.
 Toss with salt and big pieces of tofu bacon before digging in.

-• Ice cream sundae: It may sound crazy, but it tastes amazing!
+• Ice Cream Sundae: It may sound strange, but it tastes amazing!
 Crumble some tofu bacon over your favorite scoop to both heighten and add depth to that sweet experience.

 Is it possible to make this recipe soy-free?

 While tofu is the main ingredient here, you’ll be happy to know that there is, in fact, an alternative to soy-based tofu now!
-It’s called Pumfu and it’s made from pumpkin seeds.
+You can try homemade lentil tofu.
+Or for a store-bought option, try Pumfu.
+It’s made from pumpkin seeds.
 Swap the soy sauce for coconut aminos, and you’ll be good to go.

 Can I make tofu bacon in the air fryer?